Ellen Brown Children's Centre

 A series of interactive workshops brought children from the local area together to experience the latest outdoor interactive technologies available from Lappset.
 From mixing music on the Fono DJ booth to reaching a regional high score on the Sutu interactive ball wall, our workshops allowed residents to imagine a playground beyond the traditional swings and roundabouts.
 A playground which promotes an active community within the heart of Southwark.

-Furthering our community consultation through visual presentations, expert guidance, surveys, and questionnaires, not only did our team gather invaluable feedback to help inform the final design of the project, the inclusive process promoted a sense of ownership within the community.
+Furthering our community consultation through visual presentations, expert guidance, surveys, and questionnaires, not only did our team gather invaluable feedback to help inform the final design of the project, but the inclusive process also promoted a sense of ownership within the community.
 By including the end users from the very beginning, we ensure a well-loved and meaningful play space for years to come.

 A Full Metamorphosis

 At Jupiter Play, we believe that all good designs need a narrative.
-For our play space design for Ellen Brown Children Centre in Southwark, London, the narrative focused on the extraordinary comeback of an unassuming hero: the Whiteletter Hairstreak butterfly.
-Devestated by an outbreak of Dutch elm disease in the 1970s, populations of the White-letter Hairstreaks have blossomed in recent years in large part due to the Southwak Nature Action Plan.
+For our play space design for Ellen Brown Children’s Centre in Southwark, London, the narrative focused on the extraordinary comeback of an unassuming hero: the Whiteletter Hairstreak butterfly.
+Devastated by an outbreak of Dutch elm disease in the 1970s, populations of the White-letter Hairstreaks have blossomed in recent years in large part due to the Southwak Nature Action Plan.

 We wanted to harken back to this incredible ecological story in our designs.
-We favoured warm, natural FHS Robinia timber throughout the park, painted in a kalediscope of vibrant oranges and browns inspired by the White-letter Hairstreak’s vibrant colouration.
+We favoured warm, natural FHS Robinia timber throughout the park, painted in a kaleidoscope of vibrant oranges and browns inspired by the White-letter Hairstreak’s vibrant colouration.
 The design itself follows the flowing, fluttering movement you might recognise from a Hairstreak in flight.
 Ingrained in the surfacing, the distinctive orange zigzag offers a subtle nod to the wings of the species.

 Related Projects